PRACTICAL ADVICE ON INFECTION CONTROL

 So I want you to think of everybody out there as Wayne & Waynetta Slob, who threaten your wellbeing maybe without even realising it.

 In order for you to have the best chance to avoid catching this virus I want you imagine that your hands have been placed palms-down on to wet sticky red paint, and it will remain wet and sticky the whole time you're out of the house.
 Now imagine that's the infected matter.
-Once you grasp that image then it becomes much easier to understand how it can spread with what you touch, what needs to be avoided, and what needs to be cleaned as you transfer the sticky red paint from one thing to another.
+Once you have that image in your head then it becomes much easier to understand how it can spread with what you touch, what needs to be avoided, and what needs to be cleaned as you transfer the sticky red paint from one thing to another.

 Now imagine every time others exhale you see a bright red mist - that's their potentially infected droplets.
 The velocity it leaves their body will be greatly increased by coughing or sneezing.
 Hence the need to keep your distance.